cristianvasquez/thingies_gym/readme.md

 ## Winter is coming ruleset

 * From time to time, the season switches between summer and winter.
-* When is summer, more apples appear in the trees, and fewer apples are needed to survive.
+* When is summer, more apples appear in the trees.
-* When it is winter, fewer apples appear in the trees, and more apples are needed to survive.
+* When it is winter, fewer apples appear in the trees.
+* When it is winter, and you are not in a house, you are punished in happiness.

 ## Houses ruleset